nais/doc/docs/device/naiserinstall.md

 The Kolide agent will be added to your Slack app, and let you know when there are recommended updates or security issues you need to address - and how to address them.
 The apps are found in the bottom left of your Slack app (scroll, scroll, scroll).

-!!!warn
+!!! warning
     The issues reported by Kolide must be addressed - these remediations have been vetted by the NAIS team and should be followed.
 Depending on the issue, you might lose naisdevice connectivity if an issue is left unresolved for a sufficient length of time.
 If you run into problems, you can always ask in the [Slack channel #naisdevice](https://nav-it.slack.com/archives/C013XV66XHB)

 You install Kolide by following these steps: